Stéphane Ginsburgh

 Stéphane Ginsburgh (born 27 November 1969) is a Belgian pianist of Austrian origin.
+He is a piano professor at the Geneva University of Music.

 Biography

 Ginsburgh was born in Brussels.
 After graduating from the Royal Music Conservatories of Mons and Liège in piano and chamber music, Ginsburgh studied with Paul Badura-Skoda, Vitaly Margulis, and particularly Claude Helffer in Paris for contemporary music and Jerome Lowenthal in New York.

-He holds a B.A. in philosophy of science from the Université libre de Bruxelles, a M.M in piano and a Ph.D. in Arts from the Vrije Universiteit Brussel.
-Since 2022, he is professor of piano at the Geneva University of Music.
+He holds a B.A. in philosophy of science from the Université libre de Bruxelles, an M.M in piano, and a Ph.D. in arts from the Vrije Universiteit Brussel.
+Since 2022, he is a piano professor at the Geneva University of Music.

 Ginsburgh appears regularly in recitals and chamber music in Europe, the Middle East, Russia, and the United States.
 He performs contemporary music as well as the classical and Romantic repertoires that he often associates into his programs.
 He collaborates regularly with the Ictus Ensemble.

-Ginsburgh has performed and premiered pieces by Newton Armstrong, Vykintas Baltakas, Guy Barash, Philippe Boesmans, Renaud De Putter, Jean-Luc Fafchamps, Fabian Fiorini, Alec Hall, Panayiotis Kokoras, Pierre Kolp, György Kurtág, Philipp Maintz, Benoît Mernier, Stefan Prins, André Ristic, Frederic Rzewski, François Sarhan, Sabrina Schroeder, Matthew Shlomowitz, and Juan Carlos Tolosa.
+Ginsburgh has performed and premiered pieces by Newton Armstrong, Vykintas Baltakas, Guy Barash, Philippe Boesmans, Renaud De Putter, Jean-Luc Fafchamps, Fabian Fiorini, Alec Hall, Panayiotis Kokoras, Pierre Kolp, György Kurtág, Philipp Maintz, Benoît Mernier, Stefan Prins, André Ristic, Frederic Rzewski, François Sarhan, Sabrina Schroeder, Matthew Shlomowitz, Juan Carlos Tolosa, and David Toub.

 He has been awarded the Belgian composers' union prize for his achievements in performing Belgian contemporary music.
 From 1990 on, Ginsburgh has been a member of the Bureau des Pianistes and since 1991, he participates actively in the Contemporary Music Spring Festival Ars Musica in Brussels.
 In 1998, he co-founded Le Bureau des Arts, now Sonar, an active group of artists dedicated to different types of artistic expression and creation including music, dance, and literature, which he directed until 2018.
 He was artistic director of the Centre Henri Pousseur, formerly known as Centre de Recherche et de Formation Musicale de Wallonie and to which he gave its new name, dedicated to electronic music and live electronics from 2010 until 2013.

 Festivals and other activities

 Ginsburgh has performed at important festivals such as Agora at IRCAM (Paris), Ars Musica (Brussels), Festival de Wallonie, Festival van Vlaanderen, Tzlil Meudcan Festival (Tel-Aviv), Festival Transit (Leuven), Milano Musica, Festival Next Wave (New York), Festival de Marseille, Festival Courtisane (Gent), Artefact Festival (Leuven), Festival Midis-Minimes (Brussels), Festival Loop (Brussels), Biennale Charleroi-Danse, Gentsche Feesten, Moscow Autumn Contemporary Music Festival, Les Nuits Botanique (Brussels), Quincena Musical (San Sebastián), Imatronic/Piano+ ZKM, and Darmstädter Ferienkurse.

 Ginsburgh taught piano and philosophy at the Institut Jaques-Dalcroze and for several years chamber music at the Royal Conservatory of Liège and the music school of Mons.
 He was assistant for the piano at the Royal Conservatory of Brussels from 2012 until 2018.

-He translated Eric Hobsbawm's Uncommon People: Resistance, Rebellion and Jazz into French for Aden Editions.
-He has also written several articles about politics, and the interpretation of contemporary music.